Down-ballot drop-off isn't a sign of civic laziness. It's an entirely rational response to an underperforming and irrational civic system.

 That blank line at the bottom of your ballot isn't your failure.
 It's an unfinished assignment — and it belongs to all of us.

-SureVoter is building the civic infrastructure to change this.
+SureVoter is building civic infrastructure to make democracy easier, for everyone.
 We're sharing our journey openly as we build.
 Follow along at SureVoter.com.

 [1] Darcy, R., & Schneider, A. (1989).
 Confusing Ballots, Roll-Off, and the Black Vote.
 Western Political Quarterly.
 Research has consistently documented roll-off rates of 20–40% between the top of the ticket and down-ballot races in general elections.